 - The first roll is known as the “come-out roll.”

-- If a seven isn’t rolled, then the total of the roll becomes the “point.”
+- If a seven isn’t rolled, then the roll’s total becomes the “point.”

 - The dice are rolled once again.

-- If the dice roll produces the total number/point established in the previous roll, then pass bets win and will be paid even money.
+- If the dice roll produces the total number established in the previous roll, then pass bets win and will be paid even money.

 - If the outcome of the second roll is a seven, then pass bets lose.